 Operating a quiet fan in the bedroom can create a comfortable sleeping atmosphere while it lowers home energy costs by easing the work of an air conditioning system.
 The wide array of types, sizes, power options, and features can make it challenging to find the best quiet fan to suit one’s needs.
 Read on for answers to several of the most frequently asked questions.

 Yes.
 Bladeless fans tend to be less noisy than traditional bladed fans.
 They are also more energy efficient and safe for homes with children and pets running around.
 Plus, they are a lot easier to clean after accumulating dust.

-A noise level above 35 decibels is probably too loud for a household fan.
+A noise level above 35 decibels is probably too loud for a quiet household fan.
 For comparison, a normal conversation in the home is approximately 50 to 60 decibels, and whispering is usually about 30 decibels.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.